44 Godwin Avenue

 Metatarsus adductus is a different condition than clubfoot, which is a more severe foot deformity that requires treatment soon after birth.
 Learn more about

 Tibial torsion occurs if the child's lower leg (tibia) twists inward.
 This can occur before birth, as the legs rotate to fit in the confined space of the womb.
 After birth, an infant's legs should gradually rotate to align properly.
 If the lower leg remains turned in, the result is tibial torsion.

 When the child begins walking, the feet turn inward because the tibia in the lower leg, just above the foot, points the foot inward.
-As the tibia grows taller, it usually untwists.
+As the child grows taller, the tibia usually untwists.

 Femoral anteversion spontaneously corrects in almost all children as they grow older.
 Studies have found that special shoes, braces, and exercises do not help.
 Surgery is usually not considered unless the child is older than 9 or 10 years and has a severe deformity that causes tripping and an unsightly gait.
-Like surgery for tibial torsion, during the procedure for femoral anteversion, the femur is cut and rotated back into proper alignment.
+When indicated, surgery for femoral anteversion involves cutting the femur and rotating it into proper alignment.

 The American Academy of Orthopaedic Surgeons